GoMatrixHosting/create-awx-system/docs/Installation_AWX.md

 $ cd ./awx-17.1.0/
 ```

-Generate and record 3 strong passwords for the:
+From the above variables, copy the following:
 - secret_key
 - pg_password
-- admin_password (from above)
+- admin_password

 ^ Edit these into ./installer/inventory, also add project_data_dir line and change host_port:
 ```